nativvstudios/nSearch/README.md

 > Just launch, nSearch!

-nSearch is a powerful Unity Editor extension that supercharges your workflow by providing lightning-fast access to project assets, scene hierarchy objects, and instant calculations.
+nSearch is a powerful Unity Editor extension that was made with AI that supercharges your workflow by providing lightning-fast access to project assets, scene hierarchy objects, and instant calculations.
 Say goodbye to time-consuming manual searches and hello to streamlined development!

 ## Features